 - First drop: 140 m (100% accessible)

 Your journey to the top may take 90 minutes without stops.
 In general, visitors spend over 120 - 150 minutes on the trail ascending.
 You can rest on benches on the observation points, and you can find several inns along the way where you can buy refreshments.

 - I don't recommend you to use a baby buggy along the way, as it's pretty hard to push it on the gravel path.
-If you are coming with small kid, consider carrying him/her instead.
+If you are coming with a small kid, consider carrying him/her instead.

 - From the entrance door to the foot of the waterfalls, the pathway is accessible by wheelchair as well.

-Entrance fee, tickets
+Entrance fee, Tickets

 You can purchase several tickets at the ticket office.
 There are combined tickets available (parking + entrance fee), and you can pay for the shuttle bus as well.
 Tickets to Krimml are available from €5 - €10 per person.